Clinton emails show concern about image after Benghazi

 WASHINGTON (Reuters) - Top aides to former U.S. Secretary of State Hillary Clinton fretted over how she would be portrayed after the 2012 Benghazi attacks that killed the U.S. ambassador to Libya and three other Americans, emails released on Friday showed.

-“The email and the information in this email ... was not classified at time it was sent,” Harf said.

-The emails released on Friday did not appear to support for Republican accusations that Clinton was involved in efforts to downplay the role of Islamic militants in the attacks on a U.S. diplomatic compound and CIA base in Benghazi.
-Nor did they indicate that Clinton was personally involved in decisions that resulted in weak security at the Benghazi outposts.
+The emails from Clinton’s personal email account made public by the State Department do not appear to contain any revelations that could badly damage her bid for the presidency in 2016 or provide fodder for Republicans who accuse her of being negligent before the Benghazi attacks.

-But the correspondence did offer a glimpse into how Clinton’s team was concerned about her image immediately afterward.
+But they offer a glimpse into how Clinton’s team was concerned about her image immediately afterward.

 A senior adviser to Clinton, Jake Sullivan, forwarded an email from a State Department official about positive media coverage of a statement she gave on Sept.
 12, 2012, the day after the killings.